spenserlaier/password-generator/README.md

 # password-generator
 A rust command line utility for randomly generating passwords.
+Also supports simple profiles that save the settings used for better ease-of-use.
 ## Options
 `--help`: print the available command line options